AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Management/Account_Tenant.md

 # Tenants

-APIs to manage an OCS Customer Tenant Account.
+APIs to manage an OCS Customer Tenant.
 Unlike Namespaces, Tenants are not scoped to a region.
-Account level information, such as Users and Clients, is stored in all supported regions for read-only purposes.
-Write operations for account management and identity management are only supported through the global base URL.
+Tenant level information, such as Users and Clients, is stored in all supported regions for read-only purposes.
+Write operations for tenant management and identity and access management are only supported through the global base URL.
 Unsupported requests return a status of ``Method Not Allowed`` (405).
 The resolution is to utilize the global base URL (https://dat-b.osisoft.com/) for write operations that are not scoped to a namespace.

 ## Properties